dario-vega/demo-simple-nosql-cluster/README.md

 ## Deploy your cluster

-We will deploy our cluster in multiple steps in order to illustrate multiple scenarios :
+We will deploy our cluster in multiple steps in order to illustrate possibles scenarios :
 1) Create minimal store (1x1) - 1 server - for test only not for production that requires high availability and business continuity
-2) Increase availability (1x3) - deployed on 3 servers but only 1 shard
+2) Increase availability (1x3) - deployed on 3 servers but only 1 shard - increase the replication factor from 1 to 3 for high availability and business continuity
-3) Elastic Expansion and Rebalancing (3x3) - 3 disks on 3 servers - increase the capacity and rebalance in 3 shards
+3) Elastic Expansion and Rebalancing (3x3) - 3 disks on 3 servers - increase the capacity and rebalance the cluster using the new 3 shards

 In our case, we will use the following scripts for each scenario